Night Prayer of the Liturgy of the Hours, I wonder

 If the injury was

-intentional, pray for the other that he
+intentional, pray for the others that they

 God will administer perfect justice in the